microprediction/timemachines/README.md

 ### Conventions
 These are *all* the conventions.

-- Expect S=None the first time, and initialize state as required
-- Tau, with units in seconds, is a suggested maximum computation time
+- The format taken by state is determined by the model, not caller
-- The observation time t is epoch seconds.
+       - The caller passes s=None the first time
 - If returning a single value:
      - This should be an estimate of y[0] if y is a vector.
      - The elements y[1:] are to be treated as exogenous variables, not known in advance.